akiraafu/chair-finding-app/readme.md

 - Completely free to use, hopefully I can get this on running soon to help people
 - Find and post free furniture items in your area, displayed on the cluster map
 - Search for furniture items by keyword.
-- Allows users to browse through available furniture items and view photos and descriptions
+- Allows all users to browse through available furniture items and view photos and descriptions without login
-- Allows users to post their own furniture items to help others in the community
+- Allows authenticated users to post their own furniture items to help others in the community
 - Authenticate with Firebase Authentication email/password.
 - Upload and display images using Firebase Storage.
 - Store and retrieve furniture data using Firebase Firestore.